DNSCrypt/dnscrypt-proxy/README.md

 ## [Download the latest release](https://github.com/dnscrypt/dnscrypt-proxy/releases/latest)

 Available as source code and pre-built binaries for most operating systems and architectures (see below).

 ## Features

 * DNS traffic encryption and authentication.
-Supports DNS-over-HTTPS (DoH) using TLS 1.3, DNSCrypt and Anonymized DNS.
+Supports DNS-over-HTTPS (DoH) using TLS 1.3, DNSCrypt and Anonymized DNS
+* Client IP addresses can be hidden using Tor, SOCKS proxies or Anonymized DNS relays
 * DNS query monitoring, with separate log files for regular and suspicious queries
 * Filtering: block ads, malware, and other unwanted content.
 Compatible with all DNS services
 * Time-based filtering, with a flexible weekly schedule